twinfoundation/identity/README.md

 - [identity-provider-models](packages/identity-provider-models/README.md) - Models which define the structure of the provider implementations.
 - [identity-provider-iota](packages/identity-provider-iota/README.md) - Identity provider implementation using IOTA.
 - [identity-service-models](packages/identity-service-models/README.md) - Models which define the structure of the service implementations.
+- [identity-service](packages/identity-service/README.md) - Implementation of the Identity service.

 ## Contributing